Skip to main content

 Here are some known types of parsing errors:

 • A syntax error.
-The input program is in the wrong syntax or uses a recent feature that's not supported yet: make test or directly the parse_X program will show the tree produced by tree-sitter with one or more ERROR nodes.
+The input program is in the wrong syntax or uses a recent feature that's not supported yet: make test or directly the parse_LANG program will show the tree produced by tree-sitter with one or more ERROR nodes.

 • A "reparsing" error.
 It's an error generated after the first successful parsing pass by the tree-sitter parser, during the reparsing pass by the OCaml code performed by the generated Parse.ml file.
 The error message should tell you something like "cannot interpret tree-sitter's output", with details on what code failed to match what pattern.
-This is most likely a bug in ocaml-tree-sitter.
+This is most likely a bug in ocaml-tree-sitter-semgrep.

 • A segmentation fault.
 This could be due to a bug in the OCaml/tree-sitter C bindings and should be fixed.
 A simple test case that reproduces the problem would be nice.
 See https://github.com/semgrep/ocaml-tree-sitter-semgrep/issues/65

-Parsing errors that are due to an incomplete or incorrect grammar should be recorded, and eventually reported and/or fixed in the upstream project.
 We keep failing test cases in a fail/ folder, preferably in the form of the minimal program suitable for a bug report, with a comment describing what was expected and what's going on.

 • print_bool